Chapter 3 : Sweet, Sweet Revenge

 Then came the hard part.
 With a heave, she cracked open an eyelid...

-...and promptly regretted standing in the only spot in the entire bathroom where the sunlight bounced off the mirror at just the right angle to hit her retina.
+...and promptly regretted standing in the only spot in the bathroom where the sunlight bounced off the mirror at the angle into her retina.

 "Burning... everything is burning..."
 Bea whimpered as she tottered around, spots circling her vision.
 Somewhere in the filing cabinets of her mind, she dug out the list of morning duties and crossed them off.